bweirich/ColicSurvivalPortfolio/README.md

 I have chosen Linear Regression, DecisionTree, RandomForest and KNeighborsClassifier to predict the outcomes.
 I will use the Classification Report to gauge the effectiveness of the different models to select the best option.

 Select best model -
-Based on the Classification Report measurements of f1-score and accuracy the Random Forest is the best model for prediction.
+Based on the Classification Report measurements of f1-score and accuracy the Logistic Regression is the best model for prediction.

 Conclusion -
 Since the training dataset is fairly small I would recommend that more data is collected for the models to train on before the model is deployed for real world use in predictions.